 The Mini Hitch is CNC-machined from aircraft-grade alloys for strength, precision, and beauty.
 And it features preloaded, roller-type thrust bearings, creating solid, slop-free connections with the mount structure.

 What Is the Load Capacity of the Mini Hitch?

 Load capacities of mountings can not be meaningfully specified by weight.
 The moments-of-inertia around the various critical axes are what really matters.
-This is why the capacity of the Mini Hitch is described with examples of well-matched loads rather than by specifying a weight limit.
-Examples include 92 mm APO refractors with bino-viewers; 105 mm refractors without bino-viewers; or a loaded C-6 SCT.
+But the Mini Hitch II is well matched to 90 mm refractors with bino-viewers; 105 mm refractors without bino-viewers; or a loaded C-6 SCT.
 In general, the Mini Hitch's two-axis balancing makes it a great mount for bino-viewing or large eyepieces.

-Keep in mind that the Mini Hitch is most remarkable for its ability to create lightweight systems that are rigid.
+Keep in mind that the Mini Hitch is most remarkable for being lightweight AND rigid.
 The extraordinary portability of lightweight scopes would be a virtue lost with heavier/bulkier mounts.